YuboZhangPKU/ERICA/README.md

 #### Post-processing and visualization

-The script `ERICAVisualization.py` use topology proportions as input and plot topologies along a chromosome or given regions.
+The script `ERICAVisualization.py` uses topology proportions as input and plot topologies along a chromosome or given regions.
 The topology with the highest proportion or greater than a predefined threshold will be recorded, to suggest the putative loci of introgression.

-The relationships between colors in output plots and topology follows:
+The relationships between colors in output plots and topology follow:
 ![](./Topological_structures_of_four-taxon_and_five-taxon_model.png)

-The program requires the model `plotnine` and `pandas`.
+The program requires model `plotnine` and `pandas`.

-The program has following options:
+The program has the following options:
 - __-h, --help__
 Show the help message and exit.
 - __-i, --Input__
-Path to input result file.
+Path to the input result file.
 - __-o, --Output__
 Output prefix.
 - __-p, --Population__
 Number of populations, _4_ or _5_.
 - __-w, --WindowSize__
-Window size for outputing and plotting.
+Window size for outputting and plotting.
 Default = '50000'.
 The parameter should be divisible by 5000.
 - __-r, --Region__
 1-based indexs of focal regions, split by ':'.
 Default = '1:-1' (the full region).
 - __-d, --DistanceToZero__
 Record topologies having proportion greater than the given threshold.
-Default = '0.40'. '?' indicates there is no topology passing through the threshold, which means a complex histories.
+Default = '0.40'. '?' indicates there is no topology passing through the threshold, which means a complex history.
 - __-m, --MaxValue__
-Plot the highest supporting topologies along chromosome.
+Plot the highest supporting topologies along the chromosome.
 Default = 'True'.
 - __-l, --Line__
-Line charts for each topology along chromosome.
+Line charts for each topology along the chromosome.
 Default = 'True'.
 - __-a, --Area__
-Area charts for each topology along chromosome.
+Area charts for each topology along the chromosome.
 Default = 'True'.
 - __-c, --Chr__
 Name for the chromosome, optional.